Cookie + cake = your new favorite dessert! This thick and chewy gluten-free cookie cake is topped with chocolate frosting and colorful sprinkles!

 Instructions

-- In the bowl of a stand mixer (or in a large bowl with an electric hand mixer), add the butter, brown sugar and granulated sugar.
-Cream together until well-mixed, 2-3 minutes.
+• In the bowl of a stand mixer, or using a hand mixer, cream together the butter, brown sugar and granulated sugar until light and fluffy, about 2-3 minutes.

-- Add the eggs and vanilla extract and mix until combined.
+• Add the egg, egg yolk and vanilla and mix until well-combined.

-- Spread the batter into the prepared baking pan.
+• Spread the dough into the prepared baking pan.
+Top with a few more chocolate chips, if desired.

 Notes